 3. Vibe – This is probably a given, but make sure the wedding venue you’re looking at has the vibe, feel, and style that you want for your wedding!
 It will be the background for most, if not all, of your wedding photos and definitely plays a huge role in setting the tone for your wedding day.

 If you know your guests are going to dance the night away, the biggest thing is to have ample space on the dance floor, so I can weave in and out and capture all their rock star dance moves.
-Some venues will suggest removing tables when it comes time for dancing to ensure you have a big enough area, and I am all for that!
+Some venues will suggest removing tables when it comes time for dancing to ensure you have a big enough area.
 They’re total pros who can get those tables down and out of sight in mere minutes, and it’s totally worth having enough space for everyone to jam!

 Another key aspect to your reception space is lighting.
 You’re probably going to want the lights turned down for most of the evening, and I’m all for that!
 But nothing makes a reception area look better than some sort of decorative lighting.
 Whether it’s up-lighting on the walls, string lights hanging over head, or candles everywhere, you would be surprised how much of a difference lighting can make in your photos!
 Don’t underestimate the lighting that your DJ can provide too, though I always suggest leaving those colored changing lights off until after the formal dances are done.
 Nothing ruins a romantic first dance photo more than red laser beams looking like a monster case of chicken pox all over the two of you.